AARNet/Introduction_to_Jupyter_notebooks/_episodes/11-Finish.md

 questions:
 - "How do you close and shutdown your session?"
 keypoints:
-- "Shutdown and save in SWAN_SESSIONS or in your CloudStor directory"
+- "Shutdown your session and view files in SWAN_SESSIONS or in your CloudStor directory"
 ---
 # Finishing your session